-One way you can get rid of bees nests under your decking is to use cinnamon.
+One way you can get rid of bee nests under your decking is to use cinnamon.
 Bees don’t like the smell of cinnamon.
-So sprinkle cinnamon powder under your decking and around your deck.
+Sprinkle cinnamon powder under and around your deck.
 The cinnamon will eventually make the bees relocate their nest from under the decking.
 Although it might take a while, they will eventually leave.
-However, you need to be cautious not to get stung when sprinkling the cinnamon close to the bees nest.
+However, it would be best to be cautious not to get stung when sprinkling the cinnamon close to the bee’s nest.
 You can wear protective gear to prevent the bees from stinging you.

 Apply Mothballs Under Your Deck

 Like cinnamon, bees also hate the smell of mothballs.
 It makes them uncomfortable, which will make them eventually relocate.
 You can make use of mothballs to get rid of bee nests under your decking.
 Get some mothballs and place them under your decking and close to the bees hives.

 You can also place some of the mothballs around your backyard.
 Since bees hate the scent of mothballs, they will relocate their nest to another area.
 Ensure you place a lot of mothballs under your decking and around your backyard or garden.

 Bees are attracted to colourful flowers and flowering plants.
 They help in pollinating the plants.
 To keep the bees away from your deck area, reduce the number of bright flowers as well as colourful plants.